NH Wedding Photographer | Light and Airy NH Wedding Photographer

 Magnetic Lashes (Magnetic Eyeliner Method)

 These are a more recent muse.
 I loved the idea of magnetic lashes, but I couldn’t fall in love with the clamping method, so I decided to try the eyeliner!
 I actually love this!
 It is more of a dramatic look than the others because you have to have a rather thick line of eyeliner to ensure the magnets stick well, but sometimes the occasion calls for that!
-I was wearing these types of magnetic lashes in my latest Branding Photoshoot (example to the left).
+I was wearing these types of magnetic lashes in my latest Branding Photoshoot (example on the rock beach).
 I have experimented with several different types (including MoxieLash which is rather expensive), and the ones I am wearing in the photo are my favorite, and super affordable!
 I bought them off of Amazon and then cut them a bit to make them look how I wanted them to.

 Pros: Easy to apply

 Cons: Must have a thick line of eyeliner

 I hope that this was helpful!
 False lashes are a super simple trick to make your eyes POP in your photos!
 I highly recommend them!
 For more humor and hacks head over to the tips and tricks side of my blog!